amartinsec/BadBird-C2/README.md

     - elevated: Checks for the AlwaysInstalledElevated reg key
     - mimikatz: Grabs Invoke-Mimikatz.ps1 (PowerSploit) from Github and executes it in memory

+- self-destruct \<hours>:
+  - Kills the implant after x hours of last check-in with the C2 Server (default is 1 week)

 ### Configuration/Misc

-- email
+- email:
     - Sets the email to be used for token generation.
 Default is `blah@foobar.com`
     - Entering a real email will result in receiving many emails for each task/result
-- exit
+- exit:
     - Exits the BadBird shell
-- help
+- help:
     - Prints the help menu
-- canary-info
+- canary-info:
-    - Prints the current canarytoken information (management url, token, etc)
+    - Prints the current canarytoken information (management url, token, etc.)
-- PWD
+- PWD:
     - Adds the current working directory to the BadBird shell
-    - Less OPSEC safe
-- local \<command>
+- local \<command>:
     - Runs a local command from the C2 Server

 ### Features coming soon

-- log
+- log:
   - Logs everything to a .txt file stored within the loot dir
-- connect
+- connect:
   - Connects to a listening implant
-- upload
+- upload:
   - Uploads a file to the implant's host
-- self-destruct
-  - Kills the implant after a certain amount of time
-- canary-endpoint
+- canary-endpoint:
   - Sets the canarytoken alerting endpoint to use (currently random from options that canarytokens.org provides)
-- token-type
+- token-type:
   - Specifies the type of token to use (currently using web bug/URL token that canarytokens.org provides)
-- background
+- background:
   - Backgrounds the implant
-- sessions
+- sessions:
   - Lists all active sessions

 <br>